-The Holiday season is near, joy is in the air.
+The holiday season is near, joy is in the air.
 The most wonderful time of the year calls for Top 5 Christmas movies of all time, let’s begin.

 Rattling off our Top 5 is

-5)National Lampoons Christmas Vacation (1989)
+5) National Lampoons Christmas Vacation (1989)

-The best way to describe this movie is simply fun, seen this movie probably 10 -12 times, gets better each time.
+The best way to describe this movie is simply fun, I’ve seen this movie probably 10 -12 times, and it gets better each time.
 The plot follows Clark Griswold’s over-the-top efforts to create the perfect Christmas for his family, despite a series of misfortunes, including the arrival of unexpected relatives like his brother Eddie, the disastrous installation of Christmas lights, and the pressures of holiday expectations.
 Clark’s attempts at holiday cheer—whether it’s his ambitious plan to decorate the house or his struggle to secure a Christmas bonus from his employer result in hilarious mishaps that have made the movie a beloved holiday tradition.

 Some notable scenes and quotes from the film are the Christmas lights scene in which his effort to light up his house, lights up the entire neighborhood, which literally blinds the audience, but makes it for a very funny and wholesome scene.
 Cousin Eddie’s appearance gives us some more tomfoolery than we had prior, his classic RV he brings and his wife and children.